Frequently Asked Questions

 What happens after I submit my Connections Dual Admissions application?

 Applications are reviewed after the application deadline.
 The application review committee will invite up to 32 students to interview on campus.
 Only students who have also completed the University of Cincinnati undergraduate application will be invited to interview.
-Students are notified of their invitation to interview via the application portal in late December.
+Students are notified of their invitation to interview via the application portal in late January through February.
 Therefore, it is recommended that students regularly log-in to the portal at this time.

 When will I know if I have been selected for an interview?